grafana/grafana-infinity-datasource/docs/sources/query/uql.md

 ### project-away

 `project-away` command is exactly opposite as `project`.
 It just drops specific columns from the data.
-It does not support alias or dot notation selector.
+It doesn't support alias or dot notation selector.

 ```sql
 parse-json